This is a case study of a European client who wished to purchase an active Airbnb property in Tulum, Mexico.

 Three months later, the owner was able to obtain a title deed, which guaranteed full ownership.

-8) Rental management and daily cashflow
+8) Rental management and monthly cashflow

-UPDATE: Last 6-month rental income numbers
+UPDATE: Last 12-month rental income numbers

-Below, you can see the example report for October.
+Below is the sample report for October.

-Note: These figures are in Mexican pesos.
+Please note: All figures are in Mexican pesos.